ndresx/redux-ops/README.md

 At its core, `redux-ops` provides actions for the creation, update and deletion of Operations, with the option, to also use it as a data store if needed.

-An Operation represents any async or operational task in the form of the following object that gets updated and persisted within the `ops-reducer`.
+An Operation represents any async or operational task in the form of the following object that gets updated and persisted within the `opsReducer`.

 ```js
 {